SolaceLabs/pubsubplus-cf-dev/README.md

 ## How to suspend and resume VMs

-Any of the VMS we have can be suspended and later on resumed.
+The VMS we created can be suspended and resumed at a later time.
+This way you don't need to recreate them.
+Their state is saved to disk.

 ### Suspending all VMS
 ~~~~
-cd solace-cf-dev
+cd solace-messaging-cf-dev
 cd workspace

 cd cli-tools